 Please enjoy reading some positive and inspiring stories sent in from our participants.
 We wish to thank everyone who shared their story with us (so far).
-If you have a VISIONS story you wish to share, please e-mail email@example.com
+If you have a VISIONS story you wish to share, click here to send us an e-mail

 If you enjoy our participants' stories, consider making a donation so we can continue to provide services and show even more participants what is possible!